joeldmott/dsc-phase-1-project-v2-4/README.md

 # Phase 1 Project - Joel Mott

+### Project Overview:

-### The purpose of this project is to help Microsoft’s (fictional) emerging film studio optimize its return on investment (or ‘ROI’).
+The purpose of this project is to help Microsoft’s (fictional) emerging film studio optimize its return on investment (or ‘ROI’).
 After couching my analysis in Microsoft’s interests and explaining a little about my process steps, I relay three business recommendations regarding suggested genres, release dates, and directors.

 ### I couch my analysis in the following business context: